 - Step 3.
 Select the channels with more views and list them out.

 - Step 4.
-Create a free account on VidIQ, integrate your channel and open all the listed channel different tabs on your browser.
+Create a free account on VidIQ, integrate your channel and open all the listed channels in different tabs on your browser.

 - Step 5.
 On the right, you will see all channel tags, select the ones you need and add them to your channel.
 Try to add 15-20 tags.